tomas-osswald/switch_2020_g3/docs/sprint2/user_stories/US181_RegisterPaymentMyCashAccount.md

-# US173 Add a credit card account
+# US181 Add a credit card account

 # 1. Requirements

 ## 1.1.
 Client Notes

-- As a family member, I want to register a payment that I have made using one of my cash accounts
+- As a family member, I want to register a payment that I have made using one of my cash accounts.

-We interpreted ...

-**Extracted from communications with the Product Owner**

-- >*" "*
-- >*" "*
+We interpreted this requirement as the function of a familyMember to register a payment in one of his CashAccounts and generating a transaction.

 ## 1.2.
 System Sequence Diagram